 Lynn Nottage’s devastating account of American industrial decline is a masterpiece

 ‘Sweat’ transfers to the Gielgud Theatre for a short run in June 2019.
 This review is of its run at the Donmar Warehouse in 2018/19.
-Martha Plimpton will return as Tracey; all other casting is TBA
+The core cast is the same.

 What happens when three generations of certainty and security crumble overnight?
 Lynn Nottage’s monumental play about class, race and the dignity of labour tells us – and the answers should shame and scare us all.

 ‘Sweat’ was born out of two years that US playwright Nottage spent visiting the hollowed out post-industrial American city of Reading, PA.
 But her warm, intimate, polemic-free account of a small group of friends whose fortunes drastically decline between 2000 and 2008 has clear and present parallels with our own country – Stephen Bush’s smart programme essay nails it to London’s diverse working class, and it doesn’t take a degree in anthropology to understand that what goes for America’s declining centres of industry, goes for ours.